alessiawilliams/school-chatbot/README.md

 # Chatbot
-C# Basic Chatbot

-I'm currently in the process of making this for a school project.
+A basic chatbot written in C# for a school project, with a particular focus on Regex and Object Oriented Programming.